HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees

 \section{Conclusion}

-In this paper, we presented \method{}, a practical framework for constructing neural networks that inherently satisfy input-dependent affine/convex constraints.
+In this paper, we presented \method{}, a practical framework for constructing neural networks that inherently satisfy input--output constraints.
 We proved that imposing these hard constraints does not limit the expressive power of these neural networks by providing universal approximation guarantees.
-We also demonstrated the utility and versatility of our method across several application scenarios, such as learning solvers for optimization problems, control policies for safety-critical systems, and advisories for aircraft navigation systems.
+We demonstrated the utility and versatility of our method across several applications, such as learning with piecewise constraints, learning optimization solvers with guaranteed feasibility, and optimizing control policies in safety-critical systems.
 Using \method{} in other application domains that benefit from incorporating domain-specific knowledge is a promising direction for future work.
-Additionally, we aim to explore developing methods for performing fast projections for problems with more general constraints.
+One such example is in \cite{tang2024learning}.
+Also, we aim to explore developing methods for performing fast projections for problems with more general constraints.
 Lastly, extending our approach to support other forms of inductive biases, such as equivariances and invariances, would potentially be of great interest.